 Dartmouth will again require SAT and ACT scores, after a pandemic pause

-Dartmouth College has announced it will once again require applicants to submit standardized test scores, beginning with the class of 2029.
+Dartmouth College has announced it will once again require applicants to submit standardized test scores, beginning with the next application cycle, for the class of 2029.

 This comes after the Ivy League college, located in New Hampshire, opted to make test scores optional in 2020, citing the COVID-19 pandemic.